dolcikey/PostSelectML/README.md

 ## Repository Navigation
 Here are all the files found in the PostScriptML Repository.

+- README.md
-### README.md - You are Here - General Overview of the Repository
+	- You are Here
+	- General Overview of the Repository

+- 01_PostScriptML_EDA.ipynb
-### 01_PostScriptML_EDA.ipynb - Data Preparation and EDA Notebook, includes augmentation of the 		image sets, visualizations and some exploration of the images
+	- Data Preparation and EDA Notebook, includes visualizations of the break down of the data

+- 02_PostScriptML_Modeling.ipynb
-### 02_PostScriptML_Modeling.ipynb - Model coding notebook
+	- Model coding notebook, function for running the modeling scripts

-### SCRIPTS - for adding models to the AWS Files, Models
+- SCRIPTS
+	- model coding scripts

+- VISUALS
-### VISUALS - PNG files of all visuals in the EDA and Modeling Notebooks
+	- PNG files of all visuals in the EDA and Modeling Notebooks
+	- Other visuals found in the README from the presentation

 ## Data